jestjs/jest/CONTRIBUTING.md

 - Workspaces must not depend on conflicting ranges of dependencies.
 Use the `-i,--interactive` flag and select "Reuse" when installing dependencies and you shouldn't ever have to deal with this rule.

-- A dependency doesn't appear in both `dependencies` and `devDependencies` of the same workspace
+- A dependency doesn't appear in both `dependencies` and `devDependencies` of the same workspace.

 - Workspaces must point our repository through the `repository` field.